 This work is organized as follows: In Section II we establish a link between mixed orthogonal arrays and multipartite entanglement for heterogeneous systems.
 Additionally, the central concept of irredundant MOA is introduced together with basic properties and clarifying examples.
 In Section III, two powerful constructions to generate irredundant MOA are shown.
 These constructions allow us to generate maximally entangled states for a wide range of heterogeneous systems.
 In particular, we prove the existence of 1-uniform and 2uniform states for heterogeneous systems for any number of parties.
 In Section IV, we exemplify our constructions by presenting explicitly some new quantum states.
-Furthermore, we show that every quantum state generated by our proposal can be written as linear combination involving orthogonal GHZ-like states.
-In Section V, we discuss main results of the work and present some open questions.
-In Appendix A we show how to find maximally entangled states from redundant MOA and we exemplify this method by finding the simplest 1-uniform state of this work, consisting of two qutrits and one qubit.
+Furthermore, we show that every quantum state generated by our proposed techniques can be written as linear combination involving orthogonal GHZ-like states.
+In Section V we introduce the concept of endurance of k uniformity, which allows us to extend the variety of k-uniform states that we find.
+In Section VI, we present some applications of maximally entangled states for heterogeneous systems to quantum steering.
+Furthermore, we construct the simplest 1-uniform state of this work corresponding to a system of two qubits and one gutrit.
+In Section VII, we discuss main results of the work and present some open questions.
+Finally, in Appendix A we show how to find maximally entangled states from redundant MOA and we exemplify this method by finding a 1-uniform state consisting of one qubit and two qutrits, which is not possible to find from an irredundant MOA.